shoui520/shoui520.github.io/docs/routine.md

 Change **Maximum reviews/day** to `9999`.
 This just means "uncapped".

-The default is 200 and I don't think your cards will pile up that high if you do Anki everyday but,
+The default is 200 and I don't think your cards will pile up that high if you do Anki every day but,

 It is good practice to uncap your review limit.